kissmetrics/km-support/_posts/2015-10-19-quickstart-install-kissmetrics.md

 **Event: Ad Campaign Hit**
 We trigger ad campaign hits whenever we see a UTM parameter which is the standard way to track campaigns in Google Analytics.
 So we pick up the exact same data.
 Kissmetrics captures the following UTM variables as properties:

-⋅⋅1.Campaign Source
+* Campaign Source
-⋅⋅1.Campaign Medium
+* Campaign Medium
-⋅⋅1.Campaign Terms
+* Campaign Terms
-⋅⋅1.Campaign Content
+* Campaign Content
-⋅⋅1.Campaign Name
+* Campaign Name

 When Kissmetrics recognizes these variables, they'll be sorted and stored under properties.

 We also trigger ad campaign hits when we see a gclid parameter.
 This is used by the AdWords autotagging.
 Google keeps the data in the gclid data hidden so we can't track all your AdWords data automatically.
 But we can trigger ad campaign hit events for these visitors.

-**Event: Search Engine Hit**
+**Event: Search Engine Hit**<br>
 If a person comes to your site via an organic search, Kissmetrics will trigger the event as "Search Engine Hit".
-The property Search Engine indicate which search engine they used, and Search Terms indicate the query.
+The property **Search Engine** indicate which search engine they used, and **Search Terms** indicate the query.
 Due to Google hiding much of this data, many queries will return as "Not Provided," just as they do in Google Analytics.

-**Event: Page View**
+**Event: Page View**<br>
 Page View triggers when a person views any page of your site.
 It contains two properties - Viewed URL and Referrer.
 Viewed URL shows the pages the person viewed.
 Referrer shows the last page viewed.

 By default, we do not track pageviews.
 In many cases, having this enabled will quickly use up your Kissmetrics event limits.
 You can turn it on or off by simply flipping a switch in your [JavaScript settings](https://app.kissmetrics.com/product.js_settings):